 Previously, patients could only access up to ten Medicare-subsidised sessions of psychological treatment.
 Mental health experts and GPs felt this wasn’t nearly enough to treat complex eating disorders.

-Eating disorder therapists, paediatricians and dietitians don’t come cheap – especially when a patient requires months or years of care.
+Eating disorder therapists, paediatricians, and dietitians don’t come cheap – especially when a patient requires months or years of care.
 Research conducted by the Butterfly Foundation found that people experiencing eating disorders often go into debt due to the cost of treatment.
 Many cut treatment short due to the expense.

-This new rebated plan relieves much of the financial pressure.
+This rebated plan relieves much of the financial pressure.
 It also keeps patients in care for longer, giving them a much better chance of recovery.

 What’s an Eating Disorder?

 Eating disorders are a range of mental health conditions characterised by an unhealthy relationship with food, and often a fear of being ‘fat’.
 They can cause considerable damage to a patient’s physical and emotional health, as well as impact family and relationships.

 The majority of sufferers are females aged between 15 and 34, yet boys and men can also be affected.

 A person with diagnosed anorexia will usually have a distorted body image perception and an irrational fear of gaining weight.
 They’ll often limit the amount of food they eat, fearing the smallest morsel with make them gain weight.

 The effect anorexia has on the body can be significant.
 It can take a huge toll on a patient’s physical health.
 Thinning hair, diarrhoea and constipation, muscle weakness and kidney failure are but a few symptoms.

 Of all mental illnesses, anorexia claims the most lives.1 We estimate 4% of sufferers will die from complications associated with the condition.2